 The ECtHR has held that organizers of assemblies must have access to an appeals procedure that is capable of reaching a decision prior to the date of the planned assembly.
 This also implies that the law should impose time-limits within which the administrative authorities must act.
-In Bqczkowski and Others v.
+In Bączkowski and Others v.
 Poland [click for full case explanation], the applicants had been denied permission to stage a number of anti-discrimination assemblies in Warsaw, and had lodged appeals against these refusals.
-The appeals were eventually upheld, but only after the date of the assemblies had passed.
-The Court found that Poland had violated the right to an effective remedy under Article 13 ECHR:
+The

-236 OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Recommendation 4.6 and Explanatory Notes, paras.
+OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Recommendation 4.6 and Explanatory Notes, paras.
 66 and 132-140.

-237 AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
+AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 25, para.
+21.

-21. 238 AComHPR, Draft Guidelines on Freedom of Association and Assembly in Africa, 2017, Guideline 31.
+238AComHPR, Guidelines on Freedom of Association and Assembly in Africa, para.
+89. Earlier referred to as AComHPR, Draft Guidelines on Freedom of Association and Assembly in Africa, 2017, Guideline 31.

-239 UN Human Rights Council, Second Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+UN Human Rights Council, Second Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/23/39, 24 April 2013, para.
 48.